Morven Brooks, Chief Executive Officer

 Gillian is our Access Administrator and provides administrative support to the AEO and to the wider Access Panel network.
 She has years of experience working in HR and administrative roles and working closely with community groups and is looking forward to getting to know the Access Panels.
 It will usually be Gillian that Access Panels deal with on a day-to-day basis.
 Gillian also provides support for events that are run by the Access Team and assists the AEO in the planning of the yearly Access Panel Conference.

 Alex Thorburn – Vice Convenor

-I have been an office-bearer of Dumfries & Galloway Disability Action Panel since its formation and I have been working both with and for disabled people for over 20 years.
+I have been an office-bearer of Dumfries & Galloway Disability Access Panel since its formation and I have been working both with and for disabled people for over 20 years.
 I am a member of the SNAP (Scottish National Action Plan) Health and Social Care Action Group and the SNAP Adequate Standard of Living Reference Group.

 Jackie Maceira – Treasurer

 Hi, I am known as Jackie and am 60 years young.
 I am a wheelchair user as I was born with Cerebral Palsy.
 Despite this I have led a very full and eventful life.
 I have been married to Margaret (who also has a disability as she contracted polio at 10 months).
 We have two daughters, Kirsty and Laura and also two granddaughters, Brooke and Nieve (gender balance has never been an issue in our house – I wonder why).

 As a disabled person have had and continue to experience discrimination that impacts on my life and that of my family.
 Having seen some of the barriers, the problems first hand, I work to be part of the solution.